serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

-#### Discriminated unions, or datatype analogue
+#### Discriminated unions, or a data type analogue

-Going deeper with unions makes it possible to construct an analogue of Haskell data types.
+Going further with unions makes it possible to construct an analogue of Haskell data types.
 Those are called discriminated unions.
 The main idea is to store a unique property for each variant that will allow switching on it.